kevingill1966/vavista/docs/source/fileman.rst

 I need index and file iterators, so that I can produce a resultset.

-I need flags to get() and new() to use internal instead of external form data.

 I need functions to create simple tables so that I can build automated tests.